Defimap

 The strongest part of the product is the way it explains tiers.
 Many crypto cards hide the real value behind campaigns or unclear account status.
 KAST publicly separates Standard, Premium and Private tiers with different annual prices and cashback levels.
 That does not make every tier good value, but it does make comparison easier.

-KAST is best evaluated by users who already think in stablecoins, USD balances and global spending.
+KAST is best evaluated by users who already think in stablecoins, USD balances, virtual card access and global spending.
 It is less suitable for someone who only wants a free basic card or who does not want to keep funds inside a custodial account model.

 What Stands Out